The Southern Gerontologist

-Southern Gerontological Society is looking for an undergraduate or graduate student who is focused, preferably, on Gerontology.
+SGS is looking for an undergraduate or graduate student who is focused, preferably, on Gerontology, hospitality, marketing, or public administration.
 This person should have excellent verbal and written communication skills, with extensive knowledge of Web and social media.
-PowerPoint, Access, Word and Excel experience is a bonus, and will be considered when choosing the best applicant for this internship position.
+PowerPoint, Access, Word and Excel experience is a bonus and will be considered when choosing the best applicant for this internship position.
 Faculty support of a “remote-site” internship is necessary.
 Please discuss this option with your internship supervisor before applying to make certain you have their support.

 Majors given preference for this internship include:

 To apply for this internship, please submit an internship proposal to include details about personal strengths and goals, and current resume, along with current contact information to:

 Southern Gerontological Society

 Proposals/resumes may be sent to us via email at: email@example.com

 SGS Membership Committee Announces New State Ambassador Opportunities

 SGS's State Ambassador Program has had an extremely productive year and SGS would like to thank our current ambassadors for the role they have played in helping SGS stay better connected in each of our 14 states.
 Our State Ambassadors play an important role in the growth and future of SGS, as well as the development and utilization of programs and services.